JasmineDavidson94/pumpkin-puzzler/README.md

 2. Open the `index.html` file in your web browser.

 3. Start playing the game.
-Select letters to guess the word and try to beat the monster.
+Select letters to guess the word and try to beat the pumpkin.

 You can also access the live version of the game on [GitHub Pages](https://github.com/nsurve180/pumpkin-puzzler.git).

 ## Credits for Third-Party Assets and Code

-The Word Monster game incorporates the following third-party assets and code:
+The Pumpkin Puzzler game incorporates the following third-party assets and code:

 - Fonts imported from [Google Fonts](https://fonts.google.com/)
 - Icons provided by [Font Awesome](https://fontawesome.com/)